apetrasc/completedbaseline/01_Ret180/README.md

 lsr

 show the training situation -> look at the train.txt
+## note

-how can we evaluate the model? -> CNN-predict-i.py? submit.sh is not the suitable word for it: I think training.sh and eval.sh should be prepared so that anyone can work and measure the efficiency of the model.
+pytorch is not available.
+Learn how to use Tensorflow. how can we evaluate the model? -> CNN-predict-i.py? submit.sh is not the suitable word for it: I think training.sh and eval.sh should be prepared so that anyone can work and measure the efficiency of the model.
 ```